Run Chainhook as a Service using Stacks

 [!NOTE] You can get blockchain height and current block in the Explorer.

-should look like this:
+The sample arkadiko.txt should look like this:

 {"apply":[{"block_identifier":{"hash":"0xf048102fee15dda049e6781c8e9aec1b39b1b9dc68d06fd9b84dced1b80ddd62","index":34307},"metadata":{"bitcoin_anchor_block_identifier":{"hash":"0x000000000000000000098e9ebc30e7c8e32b30ffecbd7dc5c715b5f07e1de25c","index":705648},"confirm_microblock_identifier":{"hash":"0xa65642590e98f54183a0be747a1c01e41d3ba211f6599eff2574d78ed2578468","index":2},"pox_cycle_index":18,"pox_cycle_length":2100,"pox_cycle_position":1797,"stacks_block_hash":"0x77a1aed86e895cb4b7b969986aa6a28eb2465e7227f351dd4e23d28448b222e9"},"parent_block_identifier":{"hash":"0x3117663ee5c5690d76e3f6c97597cbcc95085e7cecb0791d3edc4f95a4ce6f23","index":34306},"timestamp":1634625398,"transactions":[{"metadata":{"description":"invoked: SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-freddie-v1-1::collateralize-and-mint(u300000000, u130000000, (tuple (auto-payoff true) (stack-pox true)), \"STX-A\", SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-stx-reserve-v1-1, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-token, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-collateral-types-v1-1, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-oracle-v1-1)","execution_cost":{"read_count":155,"read_length":318312,"runtime":349859000,"write_count":10,"write_length":3621},"fee":188800,"kind":{"data":{"args":["u300000000","u130000000","(tuple (auto-payoff true) (stack-pox true))","\"STX-A\"","SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-stx-reserve-v1-1","SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-token","SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-collateral-types-v1-1","SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-oracle-v1-1"],"contract_identifier":"SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-freddie-v1-1","method":"collateralize-and-mint"},"type":"ContractCall"},"nonce":15,"position":{"index":16},"proof":null,...

-Now, use the following command to scan the blocks based on the predicates defined in the print_event_1.json
+Now, use the following command to scan the blocks based on the predicates defined in the print_event_1.json file.

 chainhook predicates scan print_event_1.json --testnet

-The output of the above command will be a text file arkadiko.txt
+The output of the above command will be a text file arkadiko.txt generated based on the predicate definition.

 [!TIP] To optimize your experience with scanning, the following are a few knobs you can play with: Use of adequate values for

-in predicates will drastically improve the performance.
+start_blockandend_blockin predicates will drastically improve the performance.
 Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help.

-The sample output file, arkadiko.txt,
+The sample output file, arkadiko.txt, looks like this:

 {"apply":[{"block_identifier":{"hash":"0xf048102fee15dda049e6781c8e9aec1b39b1b9dc68d06fd9b84dced1b80ddd62","index":34307},"metadata":{"bitcoin_anchor_block_identifier":{"hash":"0x000000000000000000098e9ebc30e7c8e32b30ffecbd7dc5c715b5f07e1de25c","index":705648},"confirm_microblock_identifier":{"hash":"0xa65642590e98f54183a0be747a1c01e41d3ba211f6599eff2574d78ed2578468","index":2},"pox_cycle_index":18,"pox_cycle_length":2100,"pox_cycle_position":1797,"stacks_block_hash":"0x77a1aed86e895cb4b7b969986aa6a28eb2465e7227f351dd4e23d28448b222e9"},"parent_block_identifier":{"hash":"0x3117663ee5c5690d76e3f6c97597cbcc95085e7cecb0791d3edc4f95a4ce6f23","index":34306},"timestamp":1634625398,"transactions":[{"metadata":{"description":"invoked: SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-freddie-v1-1::collateralize-and-mint(u300000000, u130000000, (tuple (auto-payoff true) (stack-pox true)), \"STX-A\", SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-stx-reserve-v1-1, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-token, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-collateral-types-v1-1, SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-oracle-v1-1)","execution_cost":{"read_count":155,"read_length":318312,"runtime":349859000,"write_count":10,"write_length":3621},"fee":188800,"kind":{"data":{"args":["u300000000","u130000000","(tuple (auto-payoff true) (stack-pox true))","\"STX-A\"",.........